-Students with a D or F in conduct on his/her report card prior to a Field Trip/Experience/School Activity will not be permitted to attend or participate.
+Any student with a D or F, in conduct, on his/her report card prior to a Field Trip/Experience/School Activity will not be permitted to attend or participate.
 It is up to the teacher's discretion whether a child needs a chaperone.